Halloween Cat and Kid Safety and Fun - Don't Walk the Street for Treats

 Trick or Treating on the streets, even in the new daylight hours required by my local suburbs, is still too dangerous, in my opinion.

-Two years ago in October, on a street in a middle and upper-middle class neighborhood near me, all the automobiles parked along the street visiting one late-October evening had at least one window smashed out.
-Not very much was stolen from any of these vehicles, although it could have been; but, the car interiors were ravished with debris and broken glass and took quite a while to clean.
+Last year on Beggar's Night on a street in a middle-upper-middle class neighborhood near me, all the automobiles parked along the street visiting had at least one window smashed out.
+Not very much was stolen from any of these vehicles, although it could have been.
+However, the car interiors were ravished with debris and broken glass and took quite a while to clean.
+Someone could have been cut badly.

 Overaged Trick or Treating